SixLabors/docs/articles/imagesharp.drawing/clipimagetoshape.md

 ```

 Keep the source image alive until the drawing operation has replayed.
 The `Paint(...)` pipeline handles the canvas lifetime for this example.

+Use a destination rectangle that matches the visible shape bounds when you want predictable cropping.
+Use a larger destination rectangle when the source image should intentionally bleed beyond the shape, for example to zoom into a face inside an avatar.

 ## Related Topics